 Signs of Too Much Light

-Solution: Move your plant a few feet away from windows with direct sunlight.
-Sheer curtains can also diffuse intense light.
+Solution: Keep your ZZ plant a few feet away from any window that gets direct sunlight.
+You can also use sheer curtains to diffuse the light.

 Signs of Too Little Light